kdee15/bluegrass_demo/readme.md

 ## feedback

-a. the assessment took about 24h
+a.
+The assessment took about 24h
-b. for the header and footer, i chose to use static content, as the focus was the site components
+b.
+For the header and footer, I chose to use static content, as the focus was the site components
-c. building up the carousel elements and getting it to be completely responsive was interesting with all the visual elements. i chose to build them up individually so as to make future animation easier. implemented some interactions on some elements to llustrate this capability.
+c.
+Building up the carousel elements and getting it to be completely responsive was interesting with all the visual elements.
+I chose to build them up individually so as to make future animation easier.
+Implemented some interactions on some elements to illustrate this capability.
-d. i highlighted the plugins i would install but did not actually install them.
+d.
+I highlighted the plugins I would install but did not actually install them.